percona/pmm-doc/docs/details/develop-checks.md

 To reflect these changes, the old **Security Threat Tool** option has been renamed to **Advisors** and the checks use a slightly different format.

 ### Check format
+Advisors checks use a slightly different format than security checks developed for PMM 2.26 and later.

 To create advisor checks for PMM 2.27 and later, use the following format:

 ```yaml